-In November 2017, Energa SA granted to Elektrownia Ostrołęka SA a short-term loan in the amount of PLN 10 million, with the original repayment date falling on January 31, 2018, which was subsequently extended by March 30, 2018.

-Moreover, during the reporting period, the Energa SA Group used the short-term bond issue facility, in which, to achieve efficient liquidity management, the Group company issuing the debt securities of fered their purchase only to other Group companies.
+In November 2017, Energa SA granted a short-term loan of PLN 10 million to Elektrownia Ostrołęka SA with the original maturity date of 31 January 2018, which was then extended until 30 March 2018.
+Moreover, during the reporting period, the Energa SA Group used the short-term bond issue facility, in which, to achieve efficient liquidity management, the Group company issuing the debt securities offered their purchase only to other Group companies.